-Welcome to the twelfth installment of the Build Your Library Family Reading Crate!
-The December 2018 theme is “Happy Holidays!”
-I’m including four books in our holiday-fiction themed box – a picture book for younger children, a middle grade family read aloud, a book for older readers, and a book for you, the parent!
-These books … Continue reading "Purchase: Family Reading Crates"
+Welcome to the 14th installment of the Build Your Library Family Reading Crate!
+The February 2019 theme is “Science Fiction Isn’t Just Outer Space!”
+I’m including at four books in our non-space related science fiction themed box – a picture book for younger children, a middle grade family read aloud, a book for older readers, and a … Continue reading "Purchase: Family Reading Crates"

 Thanksgiving is one of my favorite holidays – I love the fall colors, the cooler temperatures, and of course, all that delicious food!
 We’ve all heard the story – the Pilgrims sailed to America on the Mayflower and landed on Plymouth Rock.
 After a rough start, they were saved by the Natives who then celebrated with … Continue reading "Unit Study: The History of Thanksgiving"